-Explore 22 Green Offices case studies
+Explore 24 Green Office case studies

 In 2010, the first ever Green Office was established at Maastricht University in the Netherlands.
 Since the higher education sector is very international, the operating language of most teams is English.
 In addition, Green Offices often enjoy high budgets allocated to them from the comparatively wealthy universities that host them.

 While the model was invented in the Netherlands, the movement was born at the first European Green Office Summit in Berlin in 2014.
 German Green Offices share many commonalities with their Dutch counterparts.

 After the model became a success in the Netherlands, students and staff in Belgium got inspired to start Green Offices.
 Initially, the model was established at Flemish universities, but now also includes the Walloon universities.

 The United Kingdom was the second country to host Green Offices.
 Many universities in the UK already have sustainability departments or positions within the university.
 Therefore, the Green Office Model is mainly used as a way to set-up student-led sustainability hubs.
 Those work alongside staff-led sustainability teams.

 Initially, an active group of volunteers adapted the model to the Italian context and translated rootAbility’s open-source materials.
 Then, Turin University established the first Green Office.

 Sweden was one of the first countries to show interest in the model.
 However, it took a while for the first initiative to be successful.
 The set-up of the first Swedish Green Office in Gothenburg is similar to those in Belgium: Students work alongside other members of the sustainability team.